 When it comes to the type of padding you use under the bandages there are a number of different options.
 Which ones you use are largely up to you and your personal preference.
 Some people swear by Gamgee’s while others will only use Porter boots.
 While not as popular in the US, Fybagee’s are very popular in the UK and throughout Europe.

-Gamgee – These are a highly absorbent form of padding that are used under bandages to give the horse protection and padding.
+Gamgee – These are a highly absorbent form of padding that is used under bandages to give the horse protection and padding.
 They’re very versatile and are regularly used as a wound dressing, for support and to give insulation.
 Their versatility makes them a must-have for any equine first aid kit too.
 While not being machine washable they are reusable.

 Fybagee – More common in Europe than they are in the US, Fybagee’s come pre-cut and can be purchased with or without knee or hock protection.
 Like the Gamgee, they can be used under exercise bandages.
 One drawback to them though is that they’re not machine washable, you don’t need to through them away after every use but when they’re looking grubby you won’t be able to wash them.